What if a Lottery Syndicate Member Decides to Take All of the Money?

-The moral of the story – be careful about the people that you decide to start a syndicate with.
-Sooner or later, someone may decide that 16 million dollars sounds much better than 1.07 million.
+The moral of the story – be careful about the people with that you decide to start a syndicate.
+Sooner or later, someone may decide that 16 million dollars sound much better than 1.07 million.

 Understand the Dangers of Lottery Syndicates and Protect Yourself

 A lottery syndicate gives you a wonderful opportunity to purchase a bigger number of tickets.
 Needless to say, trusting others, to be honest, can be linked to a vast range of problems.

 The Baron case isn’t the only one of a lottery syndicate member trying to cheat others.
 It has happened between friends and it has also happened between bigger groups of people that have entered an agreement-like arrangement.
 In February 2014, Christina Shaw won 9.5 million dollars by claiming she bought the winning ticket separately from the ones she bought for her syndicate.
 Sounds familiar, huh?
 Once again, the syndicate went to court and a decision is still awaited.

 So, what can be done about dishonest individuals?

 There are several ways to protect yourself.